Maijishan Grottoes: History

+Buddhism in this part of China spread through the support of the Later Qin dynasty (384–417), one of the "Sixteen Kingdoms" that existed from 304 to 439 CE—a collection of numerous short-lived sovereign states in China.
+The Later Qin was ruled by the Qiang people, and their second ruler, Yao Xing, was a fervent believer of Buddhism who heavily promoted the religion to his subjects.
+The construction of the Maijishan Grottoes most likely began under his reign.
+The grottoes were later controlled by the Xianbei-led Western Qin dynasty (385–431), who showed interest in Buddhism themselves, as evidenced by their construction of another series of Buddhist grottoes, the Bingling Temple.

 Sometime between 420 and 422 CE, a monk by the name of Tanhung arrived at Maijishan and proceeded to build a small monastic community.
 One of the legends is that he had previously been living in Chang'an but had fled to Maijishan when the city was invaded by the Sung army.
 Within a few years he was joined by another senior monk, Xuangao, who brought 100 followers to the mountain.
 Both are recorded in a book entitled Memoirs of Eminent Monks; eventually their community grew to 300 members.
 Xuangao later moved to the court of the local king where he remained until its conquest by the Northern Wei, when he, together with all the other inhabitants of the court, were forced to migrate and settle in the Wei capital.
 He died in 444 during a period of Buddhist persecution.
 Tanhung also left Maijishan during this period and travelled south, to somewhere in Cochin China, when in approximately 455, he burned himself to death.

-How the original community was organized or looked, we don't know.
+It is not known how the original community was organized or looked.
 "Nor is there any evidence to show whether the settlement they founded was destroyed and its members scattered in the suppression of 444 and the ensuring years, or whether it was saved by its remoteness to become a haven of refuge, as was to happen on several later occasions in the history of Maijishan".

 The Northern Wei was good to Maijishan and the grottoes existence close to the Wei capital city of Luoyang and the main road west brought the site recognition and, most likely, support.
 The earliest dated inscription is from 502, and records the excavation of what is now identified as Cave 115.
 Other inscriptions record the continued expansion of the grottoes, as works were dedicated by those with the financial means to do so.